andycandrea/andycandrea.github.io/_posts/2016-05-08-arel-part-ii.md

 For anyone new enough to database design to have never used a view, they're incredibly useful.
-You can define a view similarly to a table, but, unlike a table, it's built up of columns and data that actually live elsewhere--whether that be a table or even another view.
+You can define a view similarly to a table, but, unlike a table, it's built up of columns and data that actually live elsewhere—whether that be a table or even another view.
 Since you just have to write the query to define your view once, it makes querying data that originates from multiple locations a cinch since you can just write a simple `SELECT` without any